 When applying for a grant of probate it is necessary for the executors of the estate to swear an oath to confirm the information provided on the application is true.
 This oath is often signed at the probate office at which you have applied for probate.
 If you were to use one of the qualified and regulated solicitors on our panel, they would arrange for the oath to be signed at a Commissioner of oaths Office local to you.
 Once the executor has sworn the office it will take 10 days for the grant of probate to be granted..
 Before you are asked to swear the Oath you will have to file for probate.

 A qualified professional from our carefully selected panel of solicitors can obtain a grant of probate on your behalf.

 It is easy to become upset and overwhelmed when dealing with a loved one’s estate.
-There can also be a lot to manage when arranging the funeral and applying for probate can be a stressful idea.
+There can also be a lot to manage when arranging the funeral and applying for probate can be a stressful process.
 Final Duties offer the option of a free, over the phone, probate quotation so you don’t have to find the time or have the hassle of going to a solicitor’s office.
 You do not have to accept the quotation.

 Our Founder Adam Walker, after experiencing first-hand how much banks and solicitors will charge for probate, set up final Duties in order to provide fair and transparent pricing.
 Therefore Unlike other probate services, our specially selected panel of probate specialist solicitors work on a fixed fee basis and do not charge based on the cost per hour plus a percentage of the estate.

 Obtaining a grant of probate can be a long and tedious process..
-Our panel of qualified and regulated solicitors will ensure that you receive a professional and efficient Service and will be there to advice you at every stage of the process.
+Our panel of probate London solicitors is qualified and regulated.
+We will ensure that you receive a professional and efficient service and will be there to advice you at every stage of the process.